catvec/funkyboy.zone/README.md

 ## Prometheus
 Make a secure admin password and store it in the `prometheus-secret` pillar.

+Then log into Grafana and add Prometheus as a data source with default credentials.

 # Files
 - `server-scripts/` - Scripts to be run on the server
 - `client-scripts/` - Scripts to be run on a client